Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - This can be done by storing the malicious code or executables in the file attribute resource stream (metadata) of a legitimate file
 - This technique is usually used to evade basic signature based AVs and Static scanning tools

-demo
 how to hide executable in legitimate file?

 - navigate to temp directory in windows
 - open cmd:
 	- cd Desktop
-	-  create file: notepad test.txt
+	-  create file: `notepad test.txt `
 	- create file and add in helloword in file
 	- open the file that is on the desktop
 		- properties -> details (metadata) -> delete the txt with delete
 ![[Pasted image 20230706221313.png]]

-- notepad test.txt:secret.txt (hidden secret.txt file)
+- notepad `test.txt:secret.txt` (hidden secret.txt file)

 - WinPiece is a utility used by penetration testers to perform local enumeration on a windows system in order to identify vulnerabilities that can be exploited or vulnerabilities that can be exploited to elevate our privileges' its not something malicious but its something that you want to keep hidden as much as possible.
-- rename the WInpiece exe to payload and move it to temp directory
+- rename the WinPiece exe to payload and move it to temp directory
 - navigate into temp
-	- type payload.exe > windowslog.txt:winpiece.exe
+	- `type payload.exe` > windowslog.txt:winpiece.exe
 The  command `type payload.exe > windowslog.txt:winpiece.exe` reads the contents of the file `payload.exe` and redirects the output to a file named `windowslog.txt:winpiece.exe`.
 The resulting file will contain the contents of `payload.exe` with the specified filename `winpiece.exe` inside the `windowslog.txt` file.
 - delete payload because its now into windpiece.exe which is stored in resource stream of windlowslogs.txt file
 - execute the exe: start windowslog.txt:windpeas.exe
 	- did not work? create symbolic link
 		- create symbolic link within windows directory under windows\\system32:
-			- **mklink wupdate wupdate.txt** **c:\temp\windowslog.txt:winpeas.exe**
+			- `mklink wupdate wupdate.txt c:\temp\windowslog.txt:winpeas.exe`
 			  (when you type wupdate it will automatically execute the hidden WinPiece executable hidden within the resource stream)
-			- run with elevated session: run as administrator![[Pasted image 20230706224610.png]]
+			- run with elevated session: `run as administrator`![[Pasted image 20230706224610.png]]